 Here are three questions that can help you make the best decisions for your Social Security benefits individually and as a couple:

-Is One of You Eligible for a Spousal Benefit?
+Are Either of You Eligible for a Spousal Benefit?

 For couples with big differences in their lifetime income, spousal benefits can be an important part of your claiming strategies.